cfpb/development/guides/installing-python.md

 pyenv install 2.7.15
 ```

-With these two versions of Python installed, you
+Before you can use either of these versions of Python, you have to set them as either global or local versions.

 ## Setting the global Python versions